-Bavaria Holiday Kitchen returns in 2023 for its seventh EPCOT International Festival of the Holidays.
+Bavaria Holiday Kitchen returns in 2024 for its eighth EPCOT International Festival of the Holidays.
 “Willkommen!
-Help yourself to heartwarming holiday cuisine and German beverages.”
-The 2023 EPCOT International Festival of the Holidays runs from November 24 – December 30, 2023.
+Help yourself to hearty German dishes and tasty drinks.”
+The 2024 EPCOT International Festival of the Holidays runs from November 29 – December 30, 2024.

 Menu for Bavaria Holiday Kitchen at the EPCOT International Festival of the Holidays